duneroadrunner/SaferCPlusPlus/README.md

     }
 ```

-So, technically, achieving complete memory safety requires passing a safe `this` pointer parameter as an argument to every member function that accesses a member variable.
+So technically, in situations where a lifetime checker is not available, achieving complete memory safety requires passing a safe `this` pointer parameter as an argument to every member function that accesses a member variable.
 (I.e. Make your member functions `static`.
 Or "[free](https://www.youtube.com/watch?v=nWJHhtmWYcY)".)

 But certain member functions can't be made static.
 Namely constructors, destructors and member operators.
 If all the constructors and destructors in the program are compiler-generated defaults (or are otherwise known to be "well behaved") then they would all be perfectly safe.
 The (theoretical) problem is that user-defined constructors or destructors aren't guaranteed to be "well behaved".
 Specifically, in conventional C++ they could cause objects to be deleted in the middle of their constructor/destructor(/non-static member function) calls.
-And not just their own object, but, for example, a misbehaving constructor that is called by a parent constructor could cause that parent object to be deleted before its construction is completed.
+And not just their own object, but, for example, a misbehaving constructor that is invoked by a parent constructor could cause that parent object to be deleted before its construction is completed.

 Fortunately, with the SaferCPlusPlus subset it's not quite so bad.
 Let's consider the possibility of an object's `this` pointer being invalidated (i.e. the object being destroyed) while in the middle of executing its constructor.
 In the SaferCPlusPlus subset there are a limited number of circumstances when a constructor is invoked.
 One is when a local variable is declared (on the stack).
 In this case the `this` pointer is intrinsically guaranteed to be valid, not just for the duration of the constructor, but indeed for the duration of the scope.
 Another case is when calling `make_refcounting<>()`.
 In this case, no direct or indirect reference to the object (other than the `this` pointer itself) is available until after the constructor has finished executing, so there's no opportunity for the object to be destroyed (and the `this` pointer invalidated) before then.
 Same goes for `registered_new()`.